sez11a/liferay-docs/develop/learning-paths/articles/05-using-alloy-ui-in-your-application/00-intro.markdown

 best choice.
 AlloyUI provides an easy to use framework with a uniform API, allowing you to keep a consistent look and feel throughout your application.

-If you've followed the learning paths that preceeded, You learned how to get your application up and running, provided a database to hold all of your data, implemented security using Liferay's permission system, and implemented actions in your application.
-In this learning path you'll learn how to use AlloyUI to implement form validation and traverse the DOM.
+If you've followed the learning paths that preceded, You learned how to get your application up and running, provided a database to hold all of your data, implemented security using Liferay's permission system, and implemented actions in your application.
+In this learning path, you'll learn how to use AlloyUI to implement form validation and traverse the DOM.